nimiq/mining-pool/README.md

 # Nimiq Mining-Pool Server
 This mining pool server combines resources of multiple clients mining on the Nimiq blockchain.
 Clients are independent network nodes and generate or validate blocks themselves to support decentralization.
 Details about the mining pool protocol can be found [here](https://nimiq-network.github.io/developer-reference/chapters/pool-protocol.html#mining-pool-protocol).
-A mining pool client is implemented in the [core](https://github.com/nimiq-network/core).
+A mining pool client is implemented in [Nimiq Core](https://github.com/nimiq-network/core/tree/master/src/main/generic/miner).

+> **Important: Running a mining pool means you are responsible for other people's money!**
+>
+> By running a mining pool in the mainnet, your are responsible for other people's money and are responsible for paying it out,
+> or you will become liable for their losses.
+Always test your pool setup in the testnet first.

 ## Architecture
-The pool server consists of three parts which communicate through a database (schema see `sql/create.sql`)
+The pool server consists of three parts which communicate through a common MySQL-compatible database (schema see `sql/create.sql`)
 * The pool **server** interacts with clients and verifies their shares.
 There can be multiple pool server instances.
 * The pool **service** computes client rewards using a PPLNS reward system.
 * The pool **payout** processes automatic payouts above a certain user balance and payout requests.